Why is colloidal silver harmful?

 Selenium — the key to converting T4 → T3.
-In the thyroid gland, deiodinase enzymes (D1, D2, D3) operate, in which selenium is embedded in the active center.
+In the thyroid gland, deiodinase enzymes (D1, D2, D3) work, in which selenium is embedded in the active center.
 These enzymes convert relatively "inactive" thyroxine (T4) into active triiodothyronine (T3).

 If selenium is already deficient, silver effectively blocks the remaining active centers — deiodinase enzymes stop working even more.
 This is a direct path to hypothyroidism.